Empowering future health professionals

 Pre-optometry is a four-year program leading to application to one of 14 schools and colleges of optometry in the United States and Puerto Rico.
 Optometrists examine, diagnose, and treat eye diseases, as well as prescribe eyeglasses and contact lenses.
 Undergraduate coursework includes general biology, general chemistry, organic chemistry, physics, calculus, microbiology, and biochemistry.
 Additional courses in the basic sciences are highly recommended.
 Because many optometrists are in private practice, a strong background in business is encouraged.
 Students take the OAT exam following their junior year and apply for admission during their senior year.

-Graduate work: Optometry schools offer a four-year curriculum leading to the degree Doctor of Optometry.
+Graduate work: Optometry schools offer a four-year curriculum leading to the degree of Doctor of Optometry.
 Most new ODs begin practicing immediately after graduation, although there are one-year residency programs for specialization.

 Pre-Pharmacy

 The pre-pharmacy program is developed to gain admittance to a pharmacy school.
-Course preparation includes general and organic chemistry, general biology, physics and other math, biology, and humanities courses, depending on the pharmacy school.
+Course preparation includes general and organic chemistry, general biology, physics, and other math, biology, and humanities courses, depending on the pharmacy school.

-Graduate work: The colleges of pharmacy often confer a bachelor’s degree to students transferring into their program upon completion of the college’s undergraduate course work.
+Graduate work: The colleges of pharmacy often confer a bachelor’s degree to students transferring into their program upon completion of the college’s undergraduate coursework.
 A doctorate of pharmacy, Pharm.
 D., is awarded after completion of the professional program’s four-year curriculum.

 Pre-Physical Therapy